corydolphin/vulcan-apache/README.md

     >> Downloading build artifacts to: /tmp/apache-bench.tgz

 The resultant .tgz file can easily be included in a Heroku application by using [heroku-buildpack-vendor-binaries](https://github.com/wcdolphin/heroku-buildpack-vendorbinaries) and the [Heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi).
 Include a link to the apache-bench.tgz file, hosted on S3 or even Dropbox, in the .vendor_urls file.
+Ensure that you have added the httpd libs directory to your Heroku apps' `LD_LIBRARYT_PATH` environmental variable, by running

+    $ heroku config:add LD_LIBRARY_PATH=/app/vendor/apache-2.4.4/lib/:$LD_LIBRARY_PATH

+## Details

 The `-v` flag enables verbose mode for debugging, while the `-c` flag specifies a command for vulcan.